crashappsec/chalk/tests/README.md

 ## Running Tests

+### Makefile

+The easiest way to run tests is via the makefile.
 All commands given are assumed to be run from the root of the repo.

 To run all tests: